 The exam begins the moment a candidate looks at the first question.
-Candidates have 2.5 hours to complete the general exams and 1.5 hours to complete the state exams.
-The exam will end automatically after time has expired, and results will be provided before the candidate leaves the test center.
+Candidates have 2.5 hours to complete the national section and 1.5 hours to complete the state portion.
+The exam will end automatically after time has expired.
+If testing at a Pearson VUE testing site, the score report will be provided at the test center.
+If testing online, candidates will need to log into their Pearson VUE account to obtain their score report.